chembl/chembl_assays_annotation/README.md

 ### C. Entity linking to Bioassay Ontology (BAO) terms with text2term

 #### Input data:
-- data/BAO_linking_gold_standard.csv: 800 assays manually annotated with experimental method and appropriate BAO term (of which 340 assays do not have a method, and 53 have a method but no appropriate BAO id could be found, leaving 407 assays fully annotated with method and BAO id).
+- BAO_linking_gold_standard.csv: 800 assays manually annotated with experimental method and appropriate BAO term (of which 340 assays do not have a method, and 53 have a method but no appropriate BAO id could be found, leaving 407 assays fully annotated with method and BAO id). [`3_entity_linking_BAO/data/BAO_linking_gold_standard.csv`]

 #### Pipeline Execution:
 Install text2term: https://text2term.readthedocs.io/en/latest/#